-No matter our ages, perfectionism can be just as mean and tough as
+No matter our ages, perfectionism can be just as ugly, mean, and nasty as

 finishing.
-That can be bad news for women who no longer have all the
+That can be bad news for people who no longer have all the

 time in the world to do what they want—or possibly must—do.
 So, let me

 ask you something: with certain projects, do find yourself tinkering and

 tinkering...and then tinkering some more?

 Does this same tinkering, this quest for "just right," drive your